CCI-MOC/documentation/docs/source/Debugging-VNC-access.md

+# Debugging VNC Access
 We are using vnc to share access for debugging current deployment.
 Contact one of the developers to add your public key for ssh access.

-Add following to your .ssh/config:
+Add following to your `.ssh/config`:

 ```
 Host mocdebug